mynamebilalkhan/25-react-projects/README.md

-# React + Vite
+# 25 React Projects in One App

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+## Overview

+This repository contains a single React application that integrates 25 different projects, showcasing a variety of functionalities and techniques in modern web development.
+Each project is designed to demonstrate different aspects of React, state management, and user interface design.

 Currently, two official plugins are available: